wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 Saving data in another location is fundamental to recovery from failure.
 Backups are taken for recovery from accidental data loss, data corruption, or ransomware attacks.
 It addresses your company's Business continuity and disaster recovery (BCDR) plan.

+   <a name="Recovery_Services_Vault"></a>

+   ### Recovery Services Vault (RSV)

+1. G+/ service <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults">Recovery Services Vault</a> (RSV) to create a place to hold snapshot files.

+   PROTIP: Name the location/region because one RSV is needed for each region/location.

+1. Click "+ Create" or the blue "Create recovery services vault" button.

+1. For Resource group, don't select "cloud-shell-storage".

+   PROTIP: <a target="_blank" href="https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/use-a-custom-automation-account-for-azure-to-azure-site-recovery/ba-p/1634164#:~:text=Good%20governance%20rules%20in%20Azure%20dictate%20that%20wherever,alphanumeric%20characters%20and%20then%20appends%20the%20string%20%E2%80%9C-asr-automationaccount%E2%80%9D.">BLOG: Consider ASR auto-naming rules</a> and <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming">other naming conventions</a>.

+   <tt>myvault-westus</tt>

+1. Add Tags according to your organization's needs.

+   NOTE: Default Backup configuration for Storage Replication Type is set to Geo-redundant (GRS).
+Default Security settings for Soft Delete is enabled.
+After creating vault, it is highly recommended that you review default vault properties before protecting items.
+   See <a target="_blank" href="https://docs.microsoft.com/en-us/azure/backup/backup-create-rs-vault#modifying-default-settings">DOCS</a>.

+   PROTIP: The Recovery Services Vault has encryption enabled via Server-Side Encryption (SSE), so the backup is encrypted at rest and in transit.
+When data is secured via <strong>Azure Disk Encryption</strong>, you are given the Key Encryption Key (KEK) and BitLocker Encryption Key (BEK) stored in an Azure Key Vault, and also backed up via Azure Backup.

+   During data recovery, keys are restored from Key Vault.

 <a name="ABS"></a>